-SHARE will endeavour to source funding for an overall operational manager, and its operational costs.
+SHARE will endeavour to source further funding for its operational costs.

-SHARE will continue its commitment to providing excellent training for it staff and volunteers, and to provide and safe and healthy working environment within SHARE, thereby improving the volunteer experience and the service SHARE offers.
+SHARE will continue its commitment to providing excellent training for its staff and volunteers, and to provide and safe and healthy working environment within SHARE, thereby improving the volunteer experience and the service SHARE offers.